grscheller/scheller-linux-archive/README.md

 are always easily available to me, I have created a Github repo to capture my Bash/Unix environment configuration.
 Also included are notes I have taken while learning software development and linux system administration.
-These include administration documenting the steps I did to create an Arch Linux system.
-Some example software projects are included in the devel directory.
+These include my system administration logs documenting the steps I did to create an Arch Linux system.
+Some example software projects I have written are included in the devel directory.

 I will set up this project as if it were a regular user's home directory.
 My intention is not to provide a comprehensive set